websiteinspiration/bugsplat.rb/entries/resume.md

 ### Side Projects

-* [Mastering Modern Payments](https://www.petekeen.net/mastering-modern-payments), a book about integrating Stripe payments with Rails.
+* [Mastering Modern Payments](https://www.petekeen.net/mastering-modern-payments), the first book about integrating Stripe payments with Rails.
+* [Handle Your Business](https://www.petekeen.net/handle-your-business), a book about what the nuts and bolts backend of a single person consultancy can look like.
 * [Twitter Fiction Reader](http://twitter-fiction-reader.herokuapp.com), a curated archive of fictional twitter accounts.
-Simple Sinatra application.
 * [Docverter](http://www.docverter.com), an open source document conversion web service.
 * [petekeen.net](https://www.petekeen.net), my personal programming and tech related blog.
-Recently converted to a simple Sinatra application.

 ### Education